sagemath/trac_to_gh/Issue 7532.md

 # Issue 7532: "return NotImplementedError" in ring.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7532

 Original creator: was